What happens at your first lower limb biomechanical assessment?

 The aim is to detect whether your lower limb biomechanics and gait are contributing to your pain/injury/problem.
 The duration of the assessment is one hour.

 Included in this visit will be information relating to your footwear in order to provide you with the best possible support.
 You will usually be asked to return for a review within 4-5 weeks to determine your progress.
-If all goes well, with our temporary orthoses, then it may be advisable for you to progress to custom orthoses.
+If all goes well, with our initial devices, then it may be advisable for you to progress to custom made orthoses.
+Making sure your lower limb biomechanics are working how they should is incredibly important.

-Gillian provides lower limb biomechanical assessments and provision of orthoses for:
+Gillian provides lower limb biomechanics assessments and provision of orthoses for:

 - Heel pain including plantar fasciitis